How to use ChrysoLiv-ES (Green lacewing eggs)

 How to spot lacewing larvae after releasing?

 The best time to scout green lacewing larva is during the evening or when there is an overcast.
-They are usually well-hidden during the day and tend to come out in the evening when its cooler and darker.
+They are usually well-hidden during the day.

 How long till you see results and how often should you be reordering?

 How do I know when the eggs have hatched?